Arrival to Vienna

 Overnight in Gyor.

-Today’s ride will bring you back to the main Danube river course.
-You can even pop into Slovakia for a while, crossing the river in the twin town of Komarom-Komarno and admire their impressive, never conquered fortresses.
-Continue back to the rural Hungarian inland heading for Tata, a lakeside town with Mediterranean atmosphere.
+Today’s ride through Hungarian countryside will bring you back to the main Danube River course.
+Cross the river in the Hungarian / Slovak twin town of Komarom-Komarno, where you can admire their impressive, never conquered fortresses.

-This shortest day begins with an ascent to cover, fortunately there is a hilltop winetasting restaurant with a great view of the countryside.
-Then descend back to the Danube and follow it to Esztergom, since 1000 the archbishop's seat, and the former Hungarian capital.
+This riverside day will take you along the Danube following mostly paved bike paths to Esztergom, since 1000 the archbishop seat, and the former Hungarian capital.
 No wonder, that the magnificent Esztergom basilica is the largest cathedral in Hungary.

 Overnight in Esztergom.